DavidKarasek/ticker/README.md

 Setup a python3 virtual environment.
 This was developed against Python 3.7, but should be compatible back to 3.5.3.

 You will need python3, pip and virtualenv installed.
+The following instructions are for MacOS.
+More details an other OS instructions can be found at: [Python Docs venv](https://docs.python.org/3/library/venv.html)

 Setup virtualenv